 The international popularity of Niseko has lead to it being not as cheap or unique as other Hokkaido ski resorts

 .
-Some harsh people have called Niseko “the Bali of Japan” or “little Australia”, but this is a major exaggeration.
+Some harsh people have called Niseko “little Australia”, but this is a major exaggeration.
 Whilst Niseko is somewhat westernised, there is still enough Japanese culture and food to make Niseko a culturally interesting ski holiday destination.

-Another unique aspect of Niseko is that it caters very well to English speaking families with small children.
+- Another unique aspect of Niseko is that it caters very well to English speaking families with young children.
 Child care and kids’ group ski lessons are available from English speaking staff.

 Multi-Resort Tours that include Niseko